Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 		rx-frames 8192 tx-frames 8192
 ```

-Tip: If you want to see how much time your CPU is spending in handling
+Tip: If you want to see how much time your CPU is spending on handling
 interrupts, go into `htop`, then to Setup (F2) and enable "Detailed CPU time"
 under Display options.
 The CPU gauge will now show time spent on handling
 interrupts in purple.
 Press F10 to save changes.